An alternative option to buying a CSA share, is volunteering for one!

-When you work for your CSA share, not only do you get to know your farm really intimately, but you also get to play a crucial role in helping us meet the labor demands of growing food without synthetic chemicals.
+When you volunteer for your CSA share, not only do you get to know your farm really intimately, but you also get to play a crucial role in helping us meet the labor demands of growing food without synthetic chemicals.
 In exchange for your hard work, you will take home a box of fresh veggies each week.

 A worker share requires an individual to commit to coming to the farm for a 4-hour shift once a week throughout the duration of the 20 week CSA season, which runs from early June through mid-October.
 Worker shares work together with full time crew members.
 This is not romantic or easy work.
 You will be bending down to the ground for 4 hours, doing repetitive labor.
 We work in all weather – wind, rain, snow, bugs, high heat, etc.